Mobile app

 Y Combinator (YC) is one of the most renowned startup accelerators.
 As part of the process, YC requires users to complete detailed profiles and after the profiles are submitted and reviewed by YC staff, the system will introduce profiles based on the key filters generated from their information.

-1. Profile Completion Pressure: Users are required to fill out a significant amount of information for their profiles.
-For many users, especially those who are new to entrepreneurship, these questions can feel daunting, which could lead to hesitation in completing the profile.
+1. Profile Completion Pressure: Users are required to fill out a significant amount of information for their profiles and these questions can be daunting, leading to hesitation in completing the profile.

-Solution 2.2: CoffeeSpace, designed as a social platform to help entrepreneurs connected, displays overly detailed profiles
+1. CoffeeSpace: a social platform to help entrepreneurs connected, displays overly detailed profiles, slowing down decision making process.

 💬 A slack channel is formed by school to help students.
 But, the lack of user background details and trust-building features limits engagement, leading to low platform activity.
 In Slack channel, there is a specifically-created sub-channel— “team-finder”, where students can share information and ask for potential collaborations.
 This channel serves as a basic platform for students to share the information and get connected.
 However, there are several concerns about the effectiveness of it.